liamoconnor87/VisitGotham/README.md

 >- Things to do sub catergories - Allows the user to see in more depth a list of things to do in the city including prices, links to activities and businesses associated to it.

+>- Map of City using a Modal - Allows the user to view the map in a better presentation.
 Technologies Used
 =================